 CHRISTUS Health Plan may contract with an independent national Medical Record Review (MRR) vendor to conduct the HEDIS MRR on its behalf.
 Medical record review audits for HEDIS are usually conducted March through May each year.
-At that time, if any of your members' medical records are selected for review, you will receive a call from a medical record review representative.
+At any time if any member's medical records are selected for review, providers receive an outreach (i.e., fax, phone call) from a medical record review representative.
 Your prompt cooperation with the representative is needed and appreciated.

-As a reminder, sharing of Protected Health Information (PHI) that is used or disclosed for purposes of treatment, payment or health care operations is permitted by HIPAA Privacy Rules (45 CFR 164.506) and does not require consent or authorization from members.
-The

-MRR vendor will sign a HIPAA compliant Business Associate Agreement with CHRISTUS Health Plan, which allows them to collect Protected Health Information (PHI) on our behalf.
+As a reminder, sharing of Protected Health Information (PHI) is used or disclosed for purposes of treatment, payment or health care operations is permitted by HIPAA Privacy Rules (45 CFR 164.506) and does not require consent or authorization from members.
+The MRR vendor will sign a HIPAA compliant Business Associate Agreement with CHRISTUS Health Plan, which allows them to collect PHI on our behalf.